ibm-cloud-docs/cis/override-rule-sets.md

 :   The instance name or ID.

 `--output value`
 :   Specifies the output format; only JSON is supported.

-## Overriding managed rulesets with the API
+## Listing zone rulesets from the API
-{: #api-override-rule-sets}
+{: #api-override-list-zone-rule-sets}
 {: api}

-You can override rulesets from the API.

-### Listing zone rulesets from the API
-{: #api-override-list-zone-rule-sets}

 To list all zone rulesets from the API, run the following command: